Hammadus/TopWalker/README.md

 * Create Session Screen
    * (Create/POST) Create a new Session
 * Adding Session Info Screen
+   * (Update/PUT) Update the money amount 0 with new amount entered by current user
-   * (Update/PUT) Update/Replace/Choose the following (amount, friends, time)
+   * (Update/PUT) Add the friends(other users) from the friendlist to the session
+   * (Update/PUT) Update the time period 0 with new time period entered by current user (time in weeks)
 * Timeline Screen
    * (Read/GET) Query the steps of current user
    * (Read/GET) Calculate the time left until session ends
 * Time UP Screen
-   * (Read/GET) Query the user from the session list with highest steps
+   * (Read/GET) Query the user from the session list with highest steps earned at the time of session ending
 * FriendList Screen
+   * (Update/PUT) Use Add Button to add users from database to the friendlist array using their username (all users are in database)
    * (Read/GET) Query the list of users in the Friendist of current user
 * Detailed Friend Info Screen
-   *
+   * (Read/GET) Query the info of selected user from the friendlist
 * User Profile Setting Screen
-   *
+   * (Read/GET) Query the current user's name, Age, Weight, Height, City w/ State